List of Titans (2018 TV series) characters: Trigon

+Portrayed by Seamus Dever (season 1-2) and Craig Burnatowski (season 4).

 Trigon, the father of Rachel Roth, is an interdimensional demon with the power to destroy worlds.
 He can also take control of individuals by manipulating the dark thoughts inside of them.
 His arrival on Earth is dependent on Rachel summoning him, while obtaining his full powers requires Rachel's spirit to be broken.
 Both of these prove successful, but Rachel is able to escape from his control and defeat him.
 Rachel assumes that he has been destroyed, although his ultimate fate is left ambiguous.

 In season four, Trigon's cult is still active as Mother Mayhem speaks to him.
 It is also revealed that he fathered Sebastian Sanger through her.